tursodatabase/libsql/ext/jni/README.md

 The [`sqlite3_create_function()`](https://sqlite.org/c3ref/create_function.html)
 family of APIs make heavy use of function pointers to provide client-defined callbacks, necessitating interface changes in the JNI binding.
-The Jav API has only one core function-registration function:
+The Java API has only one core function-registration function:

 ```
 int sqlite3_create_function(sqlite3 db, String funcName, int nArgs,